Important Legal Disclaimer

 Minutes 2-8: Check systems.
 Turn on taps.
 Test power points.
 Check heating/cooling.

 Minutes 9-15: Check systems.
 Turn on taps.
 Test power points.
 Check heating/cooling.
-Watch for red flags buying house issues.
+Watch for red flag issues.

 For homes built before 1990: Ask about asbestos.
 Common in insulation, roofing, and walls.
 Removal costs $5,000-$30,000+ and is legally required before renovation.
 Include an asbestos inspection ($150-$400) if the building and pest inspector doesn't cover it.